Extended Uncertainty Principle via Dirac Quantization: Application to specific space-times

-We want to make the following remarks regarding the above result: First, like in the AdS space-time, we recover the standard Heisenberg algebra in the flat space-time limit ($\alpha \to \infty$).
-Second, like in anti-de Sitter space-time, the corrections to the standard commutation relations \eqref{dS-Dirac-Op} are proportional to Ricci scalar $R = 12/\alpha^2$.
-Third, the position-momentum algebra for AdS \eqref{AdS-Dirac-Op} and dS \eqref{dS-Dirac-Op} may appear identical, however, in-terms of the scalar invariant the correction terms have an overall sign difference.
-Thus, our results point that the curvature of the space-time has a direct relation with the modified position-momentum algebra.
+We want to make the following remarks regarding the above result: First, like in the case of AdS space-time, we recover the standard Heisenberg algebra in the flat space-time limit ($\alpha \to \infty$).
+Second, the corrections to the standard commutation relations \eqref{dS-Dirac-Op} are proportional to Ricci scalar $R = 12/\alpha^2$.
+Third, the position-momentum algebra for AdS \eqref{eq:AdS-Dirac-Op} and dS \eqref{dS-Dirac-Op} may appear identical; however, in terms of the scalar invariant, the correction terms have an overall sign difference.
+Thus, our results show that the curvature of the space-time is directly related to the modified position-momentum algebra.

-\subsubsection{Schwarzschild space-time}
+\subsection{Schwarzschild space-time}